Biography of

 Israni, according to the

-1,200-page grand jury transcript.
+1,200-page grand jury

-The investigation found that
+transcript.
+The investigation

-Castaneda paid his rent and didn't
+found that Castaneda paid his

-ask for special treatment.
-O'Toole
+rent and didn't ask for special

-told the grand jury the perjury
+grand jury the perjury charges

-charges are warranted because
+are warranted because

 Castaneda should be held